DoctorKhan/The-Social-Game-Book/src/45_part/285_litmus_tests.md

 # The Litmus Tests: Laughter, Children, Crisis, Exit

+Cold Open — After the Storm
+“Who called you?”
+I asked.
+“Nobody,” she said, wringing rain from her sleeves.
+“We have a list.”
+A neighbor passed a thermos and a towel down the line.

+Artifact: Exit Ritual (scriptlet)

+- “Thank you for your season here.
+What do you want blessed as you go?”
+- “What handover do you want to leave?”
+- “What thread do you want to keep?”

 How we’ll know it’s working:

 - The Laughter Test: joy and humor are normal; play resurfaces